Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Experiments

 \subsection{Experiment III}

-The task for the third experiment was a segmentation task using brain MRI scans from TCIA and TCGA\footnote{We thank the data generated by the TCGA Research Network}.
+The task for the third experiment was a segmentation task using brain MRI scans from TCIA and TCGA.

-\paragraph*{Data and Prepossessing} The data for this experiment consisted of $3,929$ brain MRI scans with corresponding segmentation masks \cite{brainMRI} .
+\paragraph*{Data and Prepossessing} The data for this experiment consisted of $3,929$ brain MRI scans with corresponding segmentation masks \cite{brainMRI}.
 The images were divided into three categories: 70\% for training, 15\% for validation, and 15\% for testing.
-All the images we normalized from the value range of 0-255 to 0-1.
+All images were normalized from the range of 0-255 to 0-1.

-\paragraph*{Models} We trained two models using the training data: (1) A standard U-net approach with $64$ filters that increased quadratically to $1,024$ filters, followed by up-sampling back \cite{9446143}, (2) the standard U-net approach with FINs imitating the six features described in section \ref{sec:Meth}.
-The FINs in this task were trained using the training data from this task to imitate the radiomics features in $256$ sub-segments of the image.
-The outputs of the FINs were inserted after the U-net's first max-pooling layer.
-All models were assessed according to their intersection over union (IoU) and dice similarity coefficient; standard measures of image segmentation accuracy \cite{jha2020kvasir}.
+\paragraph*{Models} We trained two models using the training data: (1) A standard UNet with $64$ filters that increased quadratically to $1,024$ filters, followed by up-sampling \cite{9446143}, (2) a standard UNet with FINs imitating the six features described in section \ref{sec:Meth}.
+The FINs in this task were trained using the data from this task to imitate the radiomics features in $256$ sub-segments of the image.
+The outputs of the FINs were inserted after the UNet's first max-pooling layer.
+All models were evaluated according to their intersection over union (IoU) and dice similarity coefficient: standard measures of image segmentation accuracy \cite{jha2020kvasir}.

-\paragraph*{Result} Figure \ref{fig:exp3} compares the loss, IoU, and dice similarity coefficient of the two models (U-net, U-net + FINs) during the training and validation phases.
-As seen in the figure, the baseline model of the U-net approach more frequently experienced problems with loss instability and poor validation set performance.
+\paragraph*{Result} Figure \ref{fig:exp3} compares the loss, IoU, and dice similarity coefficient of the two models (UNet, UNet + FINs) during the training and validation phases.
+As seen in the figure, the baseline model of the UNet approach experienced problems more frequently with loss instability and poor validation set performance.
 In contrast, the FIN approach reduced the sudden irregularities in loss, and the corresponding effects on the IoU and dice coefficient measures.
-When evaluating on the test set, the performance of the U-net combined with FINs was higher than the U-net model alone, as demonstrated by an increase in both IoU (from $0.72$ to $0.74$), and dice coefficient (from $0.835$ to $0.851$).
+When evaluated in the test set, the performance of UNet combined with FINs was higher than that of the UNet model alone, as demonstrated by an increase in both IoU (from $0.72$ to $0.74$), and dice coefficient (from $0.835$ to $0.851$).